bup/bup/note/main.md

   when they were directly related.
 Now it appends across all duplicates.

+* `bup prune-older` should no longer be confused by duplicate save names, i.e. commits with duplicate commit times (author dates).
+Previously it would fail with a message like "error: cannot access SAVE in SAVE".

 * When run on an existing repository, `bup init` will no longer change existing `core.logAllRefUpdates` settings.